 If you’re familiar with VoIP phone systems, it’s likely you’ve heard of Ooma.
-Ooma is a popular VoIP provider that specializes in helping small businesses and a variety of mobile VoIP users.
+Is Ooma a VoIP provider?
+Yes, Ooma is a popular VoIP provider that specializes in helping small businesses and a variety of mobile VoIP users.
 In fact, in 2015 Ooma was named one of the fastest growing private companies by the Silicon Valley Business Journal.
 Additionally, they were rated #1 in terms of reliability in PC Magazine.

 How does Ooma work?

 Ooma is a cloud-based VoIP provider that primarily offers mobile VoIP solutions for small businesses, remote workers, freelancers, and contractors.
 While they do offer options for enterprise level companies, they are best known for their plans for SMB.

 Essentially, employees can connect their Ooma phone number to almost any device they own and use.
 You can use Ooma on your office desk phone, your smartphone or tablet, or your laptop or desktop computer.
 This helps employees stay productive and work in a way that best suits their work style!

 Ooma released “Ooma Telo” in 2009, and it is one of their most popular VoIP services.
 Ooma Telo is meant to cut costs and provide an easy way to make phone calls for households and small businesses.
 Users simply purchase the Telo device one time, then they can enjoy no monthly costs and unlimited calls through the device.
 You have the option to port your landline number to the Telo system or get a new number.
 Additionally, you have the option of connecting your Telo to a mobile app, or use it with devices you already own.